beetz1985/githubDemo/README.md

 # Demo

-This is a demo readme file just to test out what is going on.
+This is an edit of the demo readme file as it will show me how commits work.